DataResearchLabs/my_time_tabulator/README.md

 #### 3.6 Setup Tasks
 Next, enter some Tasks:<br>
 <img src="img/img_07_edit_tasks.png" width="617">
 1. **Open**: Click the "Tasks" button to popup the "Edit Tasks" dialog.
-This is more complex than the edit screesn above because there is a project to filter tasks, and more than just a name-value pair to enter per row.
+This is more complex than the edit screesn above because there is a project to filter tasks, and more than just a name-value pair to enter per row.<br>
-2.
+2. **Project**: Before you start entering task data, be sure you have selected the appropriate parent Project in the drop down at blue dot#1.<br>
+3. **Ignore**: the Task ID at blue dot#2.
+This is automatically calculated as the max value + 1.
+(Used to be AutoNumber, but that caused issues with importing.)<br>
+4. **TaskName**: Type in a Task Name at blue dot#3.<br>
+5. **Category**: Select a category from the drop down at blue dot#4.<br>
+6. **IsClosed**: At blue dot#5, select whether the task IsClosed "Y" or not "N" or will never have a closed status "NA" because it is an ongoing task (like recurring meeting).
+Typically, when you first add a task, it will start as "Y", then several days or weeks or months later you will return to this screen to flip the IsClosed value to "N".
+However, you will have a few tasks that you initially set straight away to "NA" and never return to change.<br>
+7. **ProjectID**: You typically just go with the default value in this field, because it is set based on the drop down in blue dot #1.  **However**, there may be times when you want to re-assign a task to a new project, or split tasks from one project out into two projects.
+In those cases, just flip the ProjectID values for those tasks you wish to move.<br>
+8. **Add More**: Continue to add tasks by filling out cells in the "\*" row.<br>
+9. **Close**: When done adding or ediing tasks, click the "Ok" button at blue dot#7  close and return to the main form